Peer Counseling Program

 How do I connect with a Peer Counselor?

-There are several ways to connect with a Peer Counselor!
+There are several ways to connect with a peer counselor!
 The easiest is to schedule an appointment online.
-You can also call their office at 315-859-4508 or email them at firstname.lastname@example.org.
-We have a well trained and skilled group of peer counselors waiting to help.
+You can also email them at firstname.lastname@example.org.
+We have a skilled group of peer counselors waiting to help.

 Interested in becoming a Peer Counselor?

-A member of the first Peer Counseling class, Isabel worked with our staff counselor Heather to create the training manual.
+A member of the first Peer Counseling class, Isabel worked with our staff counselors to create the training manual.
 She received an Emerson grant to research Peer Counseling at other schools and universities, co-write the manual, and help plan training and other aspects of the program.
-Isabel is a Psychology and Creative Writing double major interested in increasing the accessibility of mental health services.
+Isabel was a Psychology and Creative Writing double major interested in increasing the accessibility of mental health services.